 Introduction

 Microscopic traffic simulation, or microsimulation, refers to traffic analysis tools that analyze the movement of individual vehicles as they travel through a network.
 As the simulation progresses, it updates factors such as the vehicle’s position and its need to increase/decrease speed or change lanes several times a second.
 Accordingly, these tools are suitable for evaluating the interaction of different components of the transportation network, such as queues from an intersection that cause lane blockages upstream or complex weaving and merging behaviors.
 Additionally, the visual animation of traffic flows can make microsimulation traffic models useful for public outreach and stakeholder presentations.
-Typical situations where microsimulation traffic analysis may be appropriate include, but are not limited to, the following:
+Typical situations where microsimulation traffic analysis may be appropriate include scenarios that macroscopic tools cannot or do not address well, such as:

-Signal and roundabout interaction

 Complex weaving along freeways and/or arterials

 Arterial and freeway interaction (e.g., spill-back from an arterial onto the freeway at an exit ramp)